fkvasir/profile/README.md

 <br />

-- 👋 Hi, I’m @fkvasir
+- 👋 @fkvasir
-- 👀 I’m interested in Python projects...
+- 👀 interested in Python projects
-- 🌱 I’m currently learning Python while going to college...
+- 🌱 currently learning Python while also going to college😂

 <br />